Septic-H/Clothes-Donation-System/README.md

 The system employs a random price generation mechanism for each donated item based on the mentioned quality.

 **Error Handling:**
-The system includes error handling an various stages to prevent unexpected issues.
+The system includes error handling at various stages to prevent unexpected issues.

 ## Installation Steps ##
 **1. Clone the Repository:**